qorsan73/Fish-hack/README.md

 ````
 # employment

-* 1- Create a bot in Telegram and name it after the site you want to phish.
+* 1- Create a bot in Telegram and name it after the site you want to phish via @fatherbot.

+* 2-